What this does

 - Open your Searchable dashboard

-- Go to Agent Analytics → Setup
+- Go to LLM Analytics → Setup

 - Pick Google Cloud Platform as your crawler source